Hurricane Preparedness, Safety and Emergency Planning for Pets.

 Prepare flyers with a photo of your pet and contact information and print them out so you have them ready to go in the event that your pet goes missing.

-Remember to add alternate contact information to the flyers as cell phones may not be working, is always best to put a landline telephone number, not just a cell phone.
+Remember to add alternate contact information to the flyers preferably a landline as cell phones towers may not be working.

 3. Microchip your pets NOW.